Coconut Oatmeal Chocolate Chip Cookies

 How I Make Coconut Oatmeal Chocolate Chip Cookies

-4. Bake.
-Bake at 350°F for 12 to 14 minutes, until edges are golden and cookies are set.
+• Bake.
+Bake at 350°F for 12 to 14 minutes, until golden around the edges.

 How to Pack These Cookies for Work or School